MicrosoftDocs/dataexplorer-docs/data-explorer/set-timeouts.md

 In Azure Data Explorer, it's possible to customize the timeout length for your queries and [management commands](kusto/management/index.md).
 Adjusting the timeout can help you optimize the performance and efficiency of your queries and commands.

-In this guide, you'll learn how to set a custom timeout in various tools such as the [Azure Data Explorer web UI](web-ui-overview.md), [Kusto.Explorer](kusto/tools/kusto-explorer.md), and [Kusto.Cli](/kusto/tools/kusto-cli.md).
+In this guide, you'll learn how to set a custom timeout in various tools such as the [Azure Data Explorer web UI](web-ui-overview.md), [Kusto.Explorer](kusto/tools/kusto-explorer.md), [Kusto.Cli](/kusto/tools/kusto-cli.md), and when using an [SDK](#sdk).
 By default, certain tools have their own default timeout values, but it may be helpful to adjust these values based on the complexity and expected runtime of your queries.

 ## Azure Data Explorer web UI